rioualen/EcoliGenes/README.md

 ## Example

-Basic examples of the functions currently available:
+Basic examples of the functions currently available.
+The functions are vectorized, so they can be applied to a single character variable, a vector, or a dataframe column: the output has the same size as the input.

 ``` r
 library(EcoliGenes)